puppetlabs/puppet-docs/source/guides/custom_facts.markdown

             end
     end

-**Note: The {chomp} is required to provide clean data.**
+Note that the `chomp` is required to provide clean data.

 We then use the instructions in [Plugins In Modules](/guides/plugins_in_modules.html) page to copy our new fact to a module and distribute it.
 During your next Puppet run the value of our new fact will be available to use in your manifests.

-**Note: The best place to get ideas about how to write your own custom facts is to look at the existing Facter fact code.
-You will find lots of examples of how to interpret different types of system data and return useful facts.**
+The best place to get ideas about how to write your own custom facts is to look at the existing Facter fact code.
+You will find lots of examples of how to interpret different types of system data and return useful facts.

-**Note:** You may not be able to view your custom fact when running facter on the client node.
-If you are unable to view the custom fact, try adding the "factpath" to the FACTERLIB environmental variable. (**example:**
+You may not be able to view your custom fact when running facter on the client node.
+If you are unable to view the custom fact, try adding the "factpath" to the FACTERLIB environmental
-*export FACTERLIB=/var/lib/puppet/lib/facter*)
+variable:

+    export FACTERLIB=/var/lib/puppet/lib/facter

 Using other facts
 -----------------